MicrosoftDocs/MIMDocs/MIMDocs/microsoft-identity-manager-2016-connector-graph.md

 Graph connector uses ‘id’ attribute for anchor and DN for all objects.

-Rename is not supported, because GraphAPI does not allow to object change to ‘id’ attribute for existed object.
+Rename is not supported at this time, because GraphAPI does not allow to object change to ‘id’ attribute for existed object.

 Access token lifetime